 Loss of Clinical Privileges

 Doctors often see patients at multiple locations, especially if they do not have their own practice.
-For example, an orthopedic surgeon might perform surgeries at as many as four to six area hospitals.
+For example, an orthopedic surgeon might perform surgeries at as many as four to six hospitals.
 Similarly, other specialists might visit rural hospitals once per week.

 Exclusion From Federal and State Healthcare Programs